github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-csharp.rst

 This article contains reference material about how to define custom models for sources, sinks and flow summaries for C# dependencies in data extension files.

-The best way to create your own models is using the CodeQL model editor in the CodeQL extension for Visual Studio Code.
-The model editor automatically guides you through the process of defining models, displaying the properties you need to define and the options available.
-You can save the resulting models as data extension files in CodeQL model packs and use them without worrying about the syntax.

-For more information, see ":ref:`Using the CodeQL model editor <using-the-codeql-model-editor>`."

 About data extensions
 ---------------------